Healthy Homes Assessment Woolwich

 Home Assessments Woolwich for Rental Properties

-There are a variety of concerns to look over in the house review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are numerous concerns to check in a home inspection to determine whether your rental property is in compliance with the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Do you have enough drainage? the draught is stopped?

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of an tenancy solutions ruling can be significant for property owners and landlords.
-For expert guidance, contact us today to book your rental property house evaluation.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently falling on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property owners and landlords.
+For expert guidance, contact us today to schedule your rental property home assessment.

 home assessments for rental properties